socketlabs/socketlabs-java/README.md

 <a name="version"></a>
 # Version
+* 2.0.1 - Added configurable HttpClients and HttpAsyncClients to handle connection pooling.
 * 1.4.4 - Added MetadataOrTagsAreTooLarge error messsage
 * 1.4.0 - Adding Metadata and Tags
 * 1.2.1 - Adding optional retry logic for Http requests.
 If configured, the request will retry when certain 500 errors occur (500, 502, 503, 504)